apache/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

 WHERE a.[jcr:content/metadata/status] = 'published'
 ```

-For this following index definition would be have to be created
+For this following index definition would have to be created

 ```
 /oak:index/assetType